 There’s an old saying, “No matter how much you give, you can’t out-give God.”
 Saint Olympias knew this, and we should know it, too.
 How much can you give today?
 If you don’t have money, think about giving away something you own to somebody who needs it.

 Saint Olympias, pray for us!

 More reading for parents:

 SPECIAL NOTE: Today is the birthday of our Holy Father, Pope Francis!
-You can wish him a happy birthday via Twitter (@Pontifex) or using this online form.
+You can wish him a happy birthday via Twitter (@Pontifex).
 You can also honor his request that we all work together to end world hunger by making a donation to a local food bank or soup kitchen in Pope Francis' name, or by contributing to an on-line effort to buy food for hungry children over seas at Catholic Team Global.